idumzaes/PythonHTTPServer/README.md

 # PythonHTTPServer
-Simple Python HTTP Server used for serving files on your local area network.
+Simple Python HTTP Server used for serving files on your local area network.<br>
 Access it on ip-address/8000

 ## Volume Persistance